celtic426/blog/_posts/2020-01-12-current-location-scripts.md

 ---
 layout: post
-title: 'How to get your current city using Bash or Node.js'
+title: 'How to find your current city using Bash or Node.js'
 tags: [save, persist, file, node.js, script]
 ---